Grilled Cheese: A Classic Comfort Food

 Making a grilled cheese sandwich can vary depending on the cookware you have on hand.
 One of the easiest is simply frying it in a pan.
 However, a panini press works very well, especially with hearty artisan breads.

-Either way, spread butter (some recommend mayonnaise) on one side of each piece of bread and place the cheese of choice in between.
-Many grilled cheese aficionados swear by grating the cheese so that it melts quickly and evenly.
+Either way, spread butter (some recommend making grilled cheese with mayo) on one side of each piece of bread and place the cheese of choice in between.
+Many grilled cheese aficionados swear by grating the cheese so that it melts quickly and evenly (our recipe below illustrates how to make a grilled cheese sandwich with shredded cheese).
 When frying, set the heat to medium low to avoid burning the bread, and be sure to flip the sandwich so both sides are cooked to the same degree of doneness.

 Garlic Brick on Seeded Rye with Roasted Garlic Butter

+If you want to make a proven winner, this award-winning recipe is a perfect example of how to make a grilled cheese sandwich with shredded cheese.
 This recipe comes courtesy of Christine Pieper, an analyst at The Wisconsin Cheeseman’s parent company, Colony Brands, Inc. It took third place in the Wisconsin Grilled Cheese Championship’s Professional Classic category in 2014.
 A “Classic” entry may only use cheese, butter and bread, with no additional fillings.
 (A compound butter may be used on the outside.)
+It’s still one of the most unique grilled cheese recipes and one of the best gourmet grilled cheese sandwiches we’ve ever tasted.

 Roasted Garlic Compound Butter: